 Rumble stripes are a traffic warning device, and when required, shall be constructed in accordance with Standard Drawing T-M-16.
-A scored rumble stripe is a scored rumble placed along the outside edge line of the travel lane.
+A scored rumble stripe is a scored rumble placed along the outside edge line of the travel lane with the edge line placed along the scored rumble.

 Refer to Section 4-716.15 for guidelines for the placement of rumble stripes.
 Rumble strips should normally only be placed on rural routes with posted speeds of 40 mph or greater.
 The rumble stripe shall consist of a 30 foot scored rumble followed by a 10 gap to allow for bicycles to cross without having to traverse the rumble.
 Rumble stripes may be used on urban routes where accident history or other factors warrant the placement.
 When placed on urban routes, designers should give consideration to expected bicycle traffic and noise generated.
-Rumble stripes may be omitted from locations recommended by the TDOT bicycle coordinator.